microsoft/azure-pipelines-extensions/src/README.md

 ### Advanced
 The section provides for advanced options.

-  - **Additional AppCmd.exe Commands:** Additional [AppCmd.exe](https://technet.microsoft.com/en-us/library/cc732107(v=ws.10).aspx) commands to set website or application pool properties.
+  - **Additional AppCmd.exe Commands:** Additional [AppCmd.exe](https://technet.microsoft.com/en-us/library/cc732107.aspx) commands to set website or application pool properties.
 For more than one command use line separator.
 For example:

       ```c
       set config /section:applicationPools /[name='Fabrikam'].autoStart:false
       add site /name:fabrikam /bindings:http/\*:85: fabrikam.com.
       ```

   - **Deploy in Parallel:** Setting it to true will run the database deployment task in-parallel on the target machines.

 ## Known Issues

   - The IIS Web Application Deployment task does not provide support for Web Deploy manifest files and has not been tested and verified for ASP.NET 5 and MVC 6 web application.
 Please send us feedback for the task and for the support for manifest files, ASP.NET 5/MVC 6 we applications at RM\_Customer\_Queries at microsoft dot com.
-  - The Override Parameters can take only one parameter based on the [setParam](https://technet.microsoft.com/en-us/library/dd569084(v=ws.10).aspx) option of MsDeploy.exe